Taniya23Y/Figma-Basics/README.md

 - Best practices for component design

 ### 📌 Takeaways
+- **Reusability:** Components in Figma allow you to reuse design elements across different screens or instances, which helps maintain consistency and saves time in your design process.
+- **Efficiency with Variants:** Variants enable you to create multiple variations within a single component.
+This includes actions like swapping icons and toggling visibility, which add flexibility and streamline the design system.
+- **Component Manipulation:** Learn how to manipulate and modify components and their instances in Figma.
+This includes understanding and applying Boolean properties, instance swapping, and text properties.
+- **Organizational Benefits:** Utilizing instances within components simplifies editing and enhances the organization of your design system.
+- **Advanced Concepts:** The tutorial introduces nested instances and properties, leading to a deeper understanding of how variants can be used to optimize design systems.
+- **Library Syncing:** Detailed explanation of updating components across different files through libraries to ensure consistency and synchronization.

 ## 🧠 Lecture - 5 => Learn Figma Variables like a Pro In 2024